earth-chris/earthlib/README.md

 `earthlib` is a python package featuring a global spectral library.
 It was developed to support satellite-based land cover mapping.

-The library contains several thousand unique spectral endmembers representing green vegetation, soil, non-photosynthetic vegetation, urban materials, and burned materials.
+The library contains a diverse catalog of unique spectral endmembers representing green vegetation, bare soil, non-photosynthetic vegetation, urban materials, and burned materials.

 The reflectance data cover the visible to the shortwave infrared wavelengths (400-2450 nm) at 10 nm band widths.

 `earthlib` provides tools to resample these spectra to match the wavelengths of popular satellite and airborne earth observing sensors.
-The purpose is to support running [spectral mixture analysis](introduction.md) in a sensor-agnostic way.
+The purpose is to support running [spectral mixture analysis](introduction.md) in a sensor-agnostic fashion.

-Running spectral mixture analysis across sensors with a consistent spectral library presents a new approach to creating analysis-ready data, providing consistent outputs.
+Running spectral mixture analysis across sensors with a consistent spectral library presents a new approach to creating consistent, analysis-ready data.

 This library also supports spectral mixture analysis in Google Earth Engine via the `earthengine-api` python package.